MD Program FAQs

 A: Housing is available for single students in the Jane B. Aron Residence Hall on 98th Street.
 Aron Hall's furnished suites accommodate more than 600 residents.
 On a space available basis there is also housing for married couples, domestic partners, and families in other Mount Sinai-owned buildings in the neighborhood.

-Q: If I get accepted to Mount Sinai through regular admissions, can I still apply to the MSTP (MD/PhD program) in my second year?
+Q: If I get accepted to Icahn School of Medicine through regular admissions, can I still apply to the MSTP (MD/PhD program) in my second year?

-A: While most MSTP students initially apply to Mount Sinai for this program, our students do have the opportunity to apply for the program during their second year of medical school.
+A: While most MSTP students initially apply to the School for this program, our students do have the opportunity to apply for the program during their second year of medical school.